It’s time to talk commitment, ladies: Commitment to yourself! Already February is sneaking by, so let’s check in with our new year’s resolutions.

-Every New Year presents us with a fresh start to make the changes we know will improve our health and our lives.
-Life-long habits are difficult to break but you have the power to change them.
+Every New Year presents us with a fresh start to make the changes we know will improve our health and lives.
+Life-long habits are difficult to break, but you have the power to change them.

 About 80% of New Year’s resolutions fail by March.
-It’s a depressing statistic but it’s totally understandable.
-In the modern age, we are overworked and under-rested and we have created ways of coping, i.e. our bad health habits, that have gotten us this far.
-The problem is not with with us; it’s with our New Year’s goals.
+It’s a depressing statistic, but it’s totally understandable.
+In the modern age, we are overworked and under-rested, and we have created ways of coping, i.e., our bad health habits, that have gotten us this far.
+The problem is not with us; it’s with our New Year’s goals.
 They are set up to fail.
-But don’t be disheartened, with a little adjustment, we can make them come back alive and thrive.
+But don’t be disheartened – with a little adjustment, we can make them come back alive and thrive.

-Kelly McGonigal, Health psychologist and author of The Willpower Instinct, explains that our brains toggle between two modes.
+Kelly McGonigal, health psychologist and author of The Willpower Instinct, explains that our brains toggle between two modes.
 One mode is focused on our values, long-term goals, and future outcomes.
 The other mode is focused on our immediate survival and short-term comfort.
-Willpower requires a dominant forward-looking or ‘expansive mode’ but our ‘impulsive mode’ gains strength when we become tired or stressed.
-A resolution is far more likely to stick if we take into account the limits of our expansive mode.
+Willpower requires a dominant forward-looking or ‘expansive mode,’ but our ‘impulsive mode’ gains strength when we become tired or stressed.
+A resolution is far more likely to stick if we consider the limits of our expansive mode.

-February may seem late in the day to save our New Year’s resolutions but it’s the perfect time to revive them.
-We haven’t forgotten them completely and there are plenty of days left in the year to achieve them.
+February may seem late in the day to save our New Year’s resolutions, but it’s the perfect time to revive them.
+We haven’t forgotten them entirely, and there are plenty of days left in the year to achieve them.
 Here is how.

 What will you do differently every day, week, or month?
 Make as many decisions as possible when creating your goal so that all you have to do is follow the plan day-to-day.

 Self-control requires self-awareness.
-Without awareness, we naturally revert back to old habits.
-Design a plan that is quantifiable, write it down, and review often.
-What constitutes a ‘healthier diet’ and how will you know that you have achieved it?
+Without awareness, we naturally revert to old habits.
+Design a plan that is quantifiable, write it down, and review it often.
+What constitutes a ‘healthier diet,’ and how will you know you have achieved it?

 Habit trackers can be as low-tech or high-tech as you like.
 You can choose anything from a paper printout on your fridge to smartphone apps, some of which allow you to set alarm reminders when you are on the go.

-Stress is the number one threat of willpower, McGonigal states.
+Stress is the number one threat to willpower, McGonigal states.
 Most of our vices give us comfort, which is likely why we haven’t quit them already.
-Resolving to ‘Stop drinking, stop eating sugar, and go to the gym everyday’ will definitely make you healthier but changing so many habits at once may also increase your stress levels and exhaust your self-control.
+Resolving to ‘Stop drinking, stop eating sugar, and go to the gym every day’ will definitely make you healthier, but changing so many habits at once may also increase your stress levels and exhaust your self-control.

 You wouldn’t run a marathon on your first day of training.
-Instead, strengthen your willpower muscle with one goal at a time and then move onto the next.
-Addiction specialist Sarah Bowen suggests a willpower strength training called ‘surfing the urge.’
+Instead, strengthen your willpower muscle with one goal at a time and then move on to the next.
+Addiction specialist Sarah Bowen suggests willpower strength training called ‘surfing the urge.’

 Ask yourself, ‘What is the smallest step I can take towards my goal?’
 Allocate your time and effort to achieving that small step consistently over time.
 When we accomplish small steps, we build confidence in our ability to succeed.